 2) Scotland is a net contributor to the UK

-In 2011-12 Scotland provided 9.9% of UK taxes and received only 9.3% of total UK spending.
-This means Scotland would have been £4.4 billion better off as an independent country last year alone.
-We could have spent that money investing in our economy with the same debt levels as the rest of the UK or saved it and had £4.4bn less debt.
+Last year Scotland provided £800 more in tax per person that the UK average.
+This means Scotland would have been £8.3 billion better off as an independent country over the past 5 years.
+We could have spent that money investing in our economy with the same debt levels as the rest of the UK or saved it and had £8.3 billion less debt.

 3) Scotland generates far more tax than the UK average

 Scotland generated £800 more in tax per person than the UK as a whole in 2012-13.
 Scotland has generated more tax per head than the UK every year for the past 33 years.
 The graph below is for a shorter time period but produced by the UK Government.
 Even in the years where oil prices were lowest, Scotland tax generation was always been considerably higher than the UK average and England in particular.

 4) Westminster has cost Scotland £64 billion in the past 30 years